-- The companies behind inaccessible websites are violating the ADA and Section 508 by failing to make sure people with disabilities can use their products and services.
+Companies that maintain inaccessible websites are violating the Americans with Disabilities Act (ADA) by failing to make sure people with disabilities can use their products and services.

-Screen readers won’t be able to interpret any images that haven’t had text alternatives added to them.
+According to Pew Research, more than three-quarters of Americans with disabilities are using the Internet.
+When a person with a disability encounters a website that isn’t accessible, these barriers can have a negative impact on their online experience.
+For example, if the person is blind, their screen-reading software won’t be able to interpret any images that haven’t had text alternatives added to them.
 If the person has a physical disability and is using something other than a mouse to control their computer, they won’t be able to switch between fields if they aren’t tabbed properly.

 2. Was it developed by a reliable organization?

 Who’s behind the testing software?
 Has it been developed by a reputable group or consortium in the industry?
 Or is it from a company nobody’s ever heard of that seems only interested in your credit card number?